Hives/makers-notes/week-2/README.md

   necessary/good practice?
 - Alex says Sophie says it's not good to test attributes in tests.
 How else would you do it?
+- [Notes for section 13](https://github.com/makersacademy/course/blob/master/oystercard/13_create_station_class.md) have got a lot of stuff about modules.
+Should we have used them?

 ## <a name='workshops'>Workshops</a>